 Bilge Pumps & Bilges

-The average boater has two bilge pumps, one on stand-by all the time and generally with a green light on to indicate the pump is ready.
+A normal arrangement is to have two bilge pumps, one on stand-by all the time and generally with a green light on to indicate the pump is ready.
 The circuit for this pump bypasses the normally switched circuits on the panel.

 When the boat and the DC system is shut down, this circuit remains live to power the pump in automatic mode.
 This bilge pump is possibly never used; however, it is set to come on when there is sufficient liquid in the bilge to lift the float switch.
 This switch can be tested manually by lifting the float, and the pump should start.
 The other method is to fill a bucket with water and put the pump into it; the float switch should activate the pump and discharge the bucket's contents overboard; this proves the discharge pipework is clear of bugs, nests etc.